Norton Theorem with Examples: How to Use Norton Theorem?

 Find Norton Current

-Now we have both resistance RN and voltage Vth, so we can find out the Norton current IN as follow:
+Now we have both resistance RN and voltage Vth, so we can find out the Norton current IN as follows:

-The Norton equivalent circuit for terminal A-B will be as follow:
+The Norton equivalent circuit for terminals A and B will be as follows:

 Norton Example Solved

-What type of circuits Thevenin and Norton’s theorem applies to?
+What type of circuits does Thevenin and Norton’s theorem apply to?

 Thevenin and Norton’s theorem applies only to the linear circuit.
-Where the linear circuit is where the circuit parameter i.e. resistance, current, voltage, frequency, and gain doesn’t change with a change in current or voltage.
+The linear circuit is where the circuit parameters i.e. resistance, current, voltage, frequency, and gain don’t change with a change in current or voltage.

 What is the purpose of Thevenin’s and Norton’s theorems?